One Pan Cheesy Taco Skillet

-"A simple one-pan meal that's like a gourmet version of Hamburger Helper.
-Perfect for busy weeknights.
-And you can make it as spicy (or not) as you want!"
+An easy taco skillet that’s like a gourmet version of Hamburger Helper.
+Perfect to make on busy weeknights.
+Plus, you can make it as spicy (or not) as you want!

-It’s been a hectic week over here at our house, and I can’t tell you how ready I am for the weekend.
+It’s been a hectic week over here at our house, and I can’t tell you how ready I am for 1) the weekend and 2) another helping of this ultra cheesy taco skillet.

 But there are parts of my “job” that can be easy, too.
 A busy week for me means that I’m pressed for time to make dinner, and when I’m pressed for time it means I start brainstorming the best way to whip up a recipe that can be cooked from start to finish in one pan.